Everyone Is Suddenly Thirsty for James Comey

 Former FBI director James Comey is testifying before the Senate Intelligence Committee today, and literally everyone is watching.
-And while people are paying attention to what he’s saying — that he’s pissed at Trump for defaming the FBI; that a special prosecutor is looking into the president for obstruction of justice; that Trump is a known liar — they’re also, like, sort of weirdly into him?
+And while people are paying attention to what he’s saying–that he’s pissed at Trump for defaming the FBI; that a special prosecutor is looking into the president for obstruction of justice; that Trump is a known liar–they’re also, like, sort of weirdly into him?

 Even Senator Dianne Feinstein, when she questioned Comey, happened to mention that he’s “big and strong.”